Bob Boden

 Bob Boden (born January 21, 1959) is an American television producer.
-He is known for his work on game shows and reality television and is the Executive Vice President of Production and Development for Byron Allen's company Entertainment Studios.
+He is known for his work on game shows and reality television and is the executive vice president of production and development for Byron Allen's company Entertainment Studios.

 Shows he has developed, supervised and produced include Funny You Should Ask, Family Feud, The $25,000 Pyramid, Press Your Luck, Card Sharks, Home & Family, Family Game Night, The Game of Life, Scrabble Showdown, To Tell the Truth, Don't Forget the Lyrics, Match Game, Solitary, Penn & Teller's Sin City Spectacular, American Idol Extra, Househusbands of Hollywood, The Academy, Paradise Hotel 2, The FOX Reality Channel Really Awards, Lingo, Friend or Foe?, Whammy!
 The All-New Press Your Luck, Russian Roulette, Cram, Greed (which he co-created), and The Chase, which received a Daytime Emmy nomination.

+For Byron Allen's Entertainment Studios, Boden has served as an executive producer of the syndicated game show Funny You Should Ask.
+In April 2026, CBS announced that Funny You Should Ask would be one of several Allen-produced series replacing The Late Show with Stephen Colbert in the network's late-night lineup.

 Early life and education

 Boden was born on January 21, 1959, in The Bronx, New York, the only child of Hannah and Kenneth Boden, who were both registered nurses.
 He grew up in Flushing, Queens, where he graduated from John Bowne High School and moved to Los Angeles, where he graduated from the University of California, Los Angeles in 1981 with a B.A. in Theater Arts.
 He also has a master's degree from California State University, Dominguez Hills in Negotiation, Conflict Resolution and Peacebuilding.